DA_CoreItem

 I personally recommend using GAS Companion and/or Gameplay Blueprint Attributes to help with your GAS implementation.

 • The only downside of GAS that I've found is that it is extremely difficult to have abilities be "instanced per item".
 As in, a new ability instance is created for each item instance without overriding a lot of C++ code and having a really good understanding of how GAS works under the hood.
+This type of logic can be achieved with the ItemAbility item component.

-# Objects and drivers
+# Traits and Components

 https://inventoryframework.github.io/classes-and-settings/o_itemobjectandac_itemdriver/

 • Example: You have a sword and a health potion asset.
 Both of these can be crafted, but you don't want to create a "Craftable" item asset to insert into their hierarchy.
 Not all swords and not all potions might be craftable.
-You can now add an object to any asset that has a recipe and have that object link to that recipe data asset.
+You can now add an trait to any asset that has a recipe and have that trait link to that recipe data asset.
 You can now ask your data asset if it is "craftable" without asking your entire recipe data base if it has a recipe for that item.

 # Item actor